 There’s so much to do in Whitby making one of the best seaside towns on the North Yorkshire coast to take the kids.
 The beach is perfect for sandcastles, exploring caves and riding donkeys.
 In the harbour you can hop on a boat ride or watch the bridge open.
 A walk on the harbour wall is another must.
 Whitby museum is fab as well, featuring everything from fossils to hundreds of model ships.
 (Click here for tops on visiting museums with young kids).
 All this is without ascending the 199 steps to the Abbey or climbing the other side of the bay to have your photo taken with the whale jaw bones.

 We had a wonderful few days in the town.
-You will be able to read more in a future blog post.
+You can read more here about unusual things to do in Whitby.

 Staithes has everything young children want from one of the top seaside towns of the North Yorkshire coast.
 A cool harbour to explore, rock pools, fossil hunting and most importantly it’s the setting for a CBeebies TV programme.